emcog/enactdesign/src/lib/posts/sema.md

 ---
-title: "A dashboard for programming music"
+title: "An environment for programming music"
 date: "2021-10-26"
 updated: "2021-11-01"
 categories: